15 Best Things To Do In Dubrovnik Old Town: You’ll Actually Love!

 One of the most unique things to do in Dubrovnik Old Town is go find the hole-in-the-wall bars clinging to the outside cliffs called Buza Bars – there’s two and until recent years were hidden gems but now you can find signs leading the way to the openings!

-You can now locate the Buza Bars by following the path from the top of the Jesuit Staircase along the back wall, where there’s a small opening to the most dazzling view of the Adriatic.
-It will make your jaw drop!
-For the best experience, I recommend arriving a good hour before sunset to nab a seat!
+The casual Buza Bars are a few minutes walk from the top of the Jesuit Staircase along the back wall, where there’s a small opening to the most dazzling view of the Adriatic, but for a more elevated experience, try Fratellos Processco Bar!

-For a more elevated experience, try Fratellos Processco Bar – it’s Dubrovnik’s best kept secret with three levels, sweeping sea views and a lovely ambience!
-Instead of bottle-only service and fish net decor, you’ll get jazz and a selection of great cocktails!
+It’s Dubrovnik’s best-kept secret, with three levels and sweeping sea views, you’ll get jazz and a selection of great cocktails instead of fishnets and bottles!
 I found this gem just 10-minutes outside of Pile Gate.
 Do not miss it!

 11. TRY KAYAKING IN DUBROVNIK CROATIA!
 (Cool things to do in Dubrovnik Old Town)

-Kayaking is a popular thing to do in Dubrovnik Old Town, a fun adventure on the open water and a unique experience, which only takes up a couple of hours of your time if you are keen to include a sea-based activity in your itinerary!
+Kayaking is a popular activity in Dubrovnik Old Town, and if you’re keen to include a unique experience in your itinerary, it’s probably the most fun adventure you can have on the open water in Dubrovnik, which only takes a couple of hours of your time!

-All tours leave from a small bay at Pile Gate and typically travel in convoy towards Lokrum Island before stopping at Batina Cave for a swim and rest – many moons ago, I challenged myself and booked the morning kayak tour, unsure of what to expect, but I did enjoy the experience.
-It’s a nice and fun way to begin your day and fairly easy going – depending on whether you have a partner or not!
+All tours leave from a small bay at Pile Gate and typically travel in convoy towards Lokrum Island before stopping at Batina Cave for a swim and rest – many moons ago, I challenged myself and booked the morning kayak tour, unsure of what to expect, but I did enjoy the experience, obviously it would be even easier in a double kayak!

 Just remember to wear a long-sleeved top under your life jacket to be more comfortable and sunblock, trust me, the Croatian sun is the most intense out on the water!
 You are equipped with a dry bag so you can stash your phone and SPF!